Two RV Gypsies: Full-Time RVers

 sign about Canal Park

-The Wabash & Erie Canal Interpretive Center is the only museum designed to tell the story of the Wabash & Erie Canal, and concentrates on the 44 year operational history of the Canal.
-The workers are all volunteers and very friendly and helpful.
-Admission is free.
+The Wabash and Erie Canal Interpretive Center is the only museum designed to tell the story of the Wabash & Erie Canal, and concentrates on the 44 year operational history of the Canal.
+The workers were all volunteers and very friendly and helpful.
+Admission was free.
 Donations welcome.

 sign about the boat in the playground

-The Playground boat is most like the freight boat used on the Erie Canal and described above.
+Below: The Playground boat is similar to the freight boat used on the Erie Canal and described above.

-a model of "the Delphi" in the Canal Interpretive Center.
-The volunteer said we could take photos.
+Below: A model of "the Delphi" in the Canal Interpretive Center.
+The volunteer said the two RV Gypsies could take photos.

 a model of "the Delphi"